 A Youth Day commemoration was held at the Paarl East Multipurpose Thusong Service Centre.
-The 16 June Commemoration was attended by 700 youth.
+The 16 June commemoration was attended by 700 youth.
 The keynote speaker at the event was the Minister of Community Safety, Mr Dan Plato.
-The Youth day was the culmination of the efforts of various government departments, the NGO sector, tertiary institutions and the banking sector to provide youth and opportunity to interact with different Government sector departments.
+The Youth Day was the culmination of the efforts of various government departments, the NGO sector, tertiary institutions and the banking sector to provide youth with an opportunity to interact with different government sector departments.